TomGlanzman/serviceHist/README.md

 --> July 2023 - For the moment, the serviceHist database is being maintained via the technique used by this repo, i.e., change the "fill*.sql" files and remake the database when there are changes.

+Hint: use the ".headers on" and ".mode table" to more easily view sqlite3 output

 --> 4 Jan 2024 - Currently the serviceHist database and report update workflow looks like this:

      * serviceHist repo (working copy) is stored in